sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

 We aim to echo the user-first approach cultivated by each team member in their past ventures.
-It is with this focus in mind that we offer lifetime support to all customers, a practice that will be continued for the Helium-powered Scarab I hotspot and all future products.
+It is with this focus in mind that we offer lifetime support to all customers, a practice that will be continued for the Helium-powered ACL hotspot and all future products.

 We foster a close relationship with Zendesk and implement their API into our sales